IuliaStoichescu/MavenExercise/README.md

 This will print the text `Hello World!` in red to the console.
 However, running the code with IntelliJ will not print the text in red.
 We need to run it from the terminal.
 To run the application from the terminal, we need to build it first.
-We will use Gradle to build the application.
+We will use Maven to build the application.
 Follow the instructions in the next section to build the application.

 #### 2.3.
 Build the application